jdx/usage/examples/docs/MISE_INLINE.md

 ##### Flag `-n --dry-run`

-Do not actually delete anythingExamples:
+Do not actually delete anything

+Examples:

     $ mise uninstall node@18.0.0 # will uninstall specific version
     $ mise uninstall node        # will uninstall current node version
     $ mise uninstall --all node@18.0.0 # will uninstall all node versions

 ## `mise unset`